DBMS NotesPYQs

 EXCEPT

-SELECT sid FROM Enrollment WHERE cid = 102;
+SELECT sid FROM Enrollment WHERE cid = 102; -- enrolled in 101 but NOT 102

--- ── DML: INSERT · UPDATE · DELETE ───────────────────────────────────────────
+-- ── DML: INSERT · UPDATE · DELETE ──────────────────────────────────────

--- INSERT single row
+-- INSERT — single row

 INSERT INTO Student (sid, name, dept, gpa) VALUES (10, 'Ravi', 'CS', 3.7);

--- INSERT multiple rows
+-- INSERT — multiple rows at once

 INSERT INTO Student VALUES